 - Irish (n.)

-Meaning "temper, passion" is 1834, American English (first attested in writings of Davy Crockett), from the legendary pugnacity of Irish people.
-Irish-American is from 1832; Irish stew is attested from 1814; Irish coffee is from 1950.
+Meaning "temper, passion" is 1834, American English (first attested in writings of Davy Crockett), from the legendary pugnacity of the Irish.
+Irish-American (n.) is from 1816 (as an adjective from 1820).
 Wild Irish (late 14c.) originally were those not under English rule; Black Irish in reference to those of Mediterranean appearance is from 1888.

 - c.
 1200, Irisce, "of Irish nationality;" see Irish (n.).
 Irish stew is attested from 1814; Irish lace is from 1851; Irish coffee is from 1950.
 Meaning "Irish in nature or character," it is attested from 1580s, and until 19c. often meaning "contradictory."
 In later use often mocking or dismissive, such as Irish apricot "potato," Irish daisy "common dandelion."